volodymyrmigdal/wFilesWatcher/README.md

 # module::FilesWatcher

-Watch changes in the files tree of the fyles system
+Watch changes in the files tree of the fyles system.